gdslab/wheatcap/README.md

 - Test 2: Contains data with headers - PLOT_ID, Column, Row, and PLOT_NO.
 - Test 3: Contains the plot map.
 - Test 4: Contains data with headers - PLOT_NO and PLOT_ID.

+## Steps to PUSH Phenotypic data to T3 using BrAPI